-You may be wondering precisely what a surety bond actually is.
+You may be wondering precisely what a surety bond is.
 The simple answer is that an Alabama surety bond is a contract between three different individuals or entities.
 We refer to it as both a surety and a bond.
 The first is the principal, the individual who is required to purchase the bond.
 The second is the obligee, who is the party that is requesting the bond.
-The last is known as a surety; this is the insurance company who guarantees the bond between the principal and the obligee.
+The last is known as a surety; this is the insurance company that guarantees the bond between the principal and the obligee.

 In essence, an Alabama surety bond is a promise to the obligee that if the principal cannot or does not meet their obligations, the principal or the surety will reimburse the involved obligee in a financial way (or by fulfilling the contract in some other way).